 So the main questions you must ask yourself:

 Does my loft have enough head height when standing?

 The acceptable high is 2 meters, between the finished floor and ceiling.
 You must account for the floor and ceiling build-up, usually, this is around 30cm.
 If the loft space exceeds 2 meters then great news you’re likely to be able to convert your loft!
 Though, if it does not don’t worry there are other ways around this and we can help you with this.

 Will I require planning permission?

-The large majority of loft conversions full under permitted development, meaning planning permission isn’t required if they full in-between these lines.
+The large majority of loft conversions are full under permitted development, meaning planning permission isn’t required if they are full in-between these lines.
 However, there are certain situations, such as raising the roof height, living in a flat or the property is currently is being situated in a conservation area where planning permission must be carried out.